 In other unpublished investigations with this pine species, MG with BAP was shown to induce shoots and very small, male pine cones from needle callus.
 (See Figure 1c & Figure1d).
 Controls had not produced these structures.
 Such pine cone morphogenesis in vitro was not observed before.
 In these experiments, BAP to IBA at high ratio was in the interim culture medium with MG, and glutamine was the nitrogen source.
 The final subculture medium, however, lacked MG and C, but contained BAP to IBA at high ratio.
 When C was added to this MG and BAP medium, shoot production occurred again, and the shoot(s) seemed more developed (Figure 1e).

 On the medium containing MG, C, and BAP, the highly developed buds, plantlets and developing embryos were a deep green or emerald green in color, and this indicated an enhanced chloroplast development.
-As the 1996 publication indicated, this enhanced chloroplast development, and thus an intrinsic increase in the electronic, chemical structures enabling photosynthesis, namely an increase in chlorophyll development, was due to the presence of MG and C. In other words, these findings implicitly predicted that biochemically it would be demonstrated that MG with C would enhance the production of chlorophyll.
+As the 1996 publication indicated, this enhanced chloroplast development, and thus an intrinsic increase in the electronic, chemical structures enabling photosynthesis, namely an increase in chlorophyll development, was due to the presence of MG and C. In other words, these findings implicitly predicted that biochemically it would be demonstrated that MG with C does enhance the production of chlorophyll.

 The investigations with Nicotiana tabacum (cultivated tobacco) in vitro clearly demonstrated the synergistic interaction between MG and C as a very effective avenue for inducing bud and plantlet development from leaf-derived callus (Lieber, 1995, 1996).
 Again, it was shown how developing buds and plantlets could be induced and enhanced from unorganized, neoplastic tissue, or tumor, through the effects of MG and C, while concurrently MG with C could greatly curtail the growth of such neoplasm, turning it brown, and likely necrotic, in the process (Lieber, 1995, 1996).
 MG with C in the medium also prevented the induction of callus from organized tissue by the auxin, NAA.
 The organized tissue was not harmed by the concentration of MG used.
 These experiments were also conducted during 1992-1994.